This post was originally written by Carrie Royce.

 The best feature in the whole Hootsuite suite is its analytics.

 Social networking takes time and dedication, whether your goals are business or personal.
 And as anyone who’s been in marketing for a while can tell you: You want to be able to show a return on that investment so you’re not shut down after a week by your in-house business bloodsuckers.
-No disrespect intended for my venerated CEO—Okay well maybe just a little disrespect.
+No disrespect intended for my CEO, Dan Miller—Okay well maybe just a little disrespect.
 In fact, if your CEO is a bigger harpie about social networking ROI than my CEO, Hootsuite won’t be enough for you; you’d better get TwitAlyzer.

 While Hootsuite analytics can’t show you how many people read your tweets (estimates are that fewer than 2.5 percent of tweets are actually consumed by human beings), it can show you how many people clicked your links.
 I find that handy for helping me stay on the pulse of my peers.
 What’s interesting?
 What’s valuable?
 What’s completely inane?